SALP Chapter 19

 "Ah, I'm..."

-Lanthe stepped backward, overwhelmed.
+Lanthe stepped back, intimidated.

-Intensely red-tinged blonde hair, hazelnut-colored eyes, and a sword at the waist.
+Brilliant reddish-gold hair, hazelnut-colored eyes, and a sword at the waist.

-She could only tell this was a 'knight.'
+She could only tell this was a "knight."

 She answered defensively, concealing her identity.

-Moreover, the person's cloak was worn as if it had rolled through dust, yet the red jewel attached below the shoulder looked more extravagant than King Kian's.
+Moreover, the person's cloak was worn as if it had rolled through dust, yet the red jewel below the shoulder looked more extravagant than King Kian's.

 "A member?"